DataDog/dogstatsd-ruby/README.md

 ## Usage

-For usage of DogStatsD metrics, the Agent must be [running and available](https://docs.datadoghq.com/developers/dogstatsd/?tab=ruby).
+For usage of DogStatsD metrics, events, and Service Checks the Agent must be [running and available](https://docs.datadoghq.com/developers/dogstatsd/?tab=ruby).

 ### Metrics